 The figure below shows a 2D cross-section of a droplet on a solid surface.
 Locate the point at which the droplet outline intersects the solid surface.
 The angle between the droplet outline and the solid surface is the contact angle.

 If we wanted a solution to spread more easily over a substrate, we could alter the solvents used in the formulation, and test them to check if this had increased its wetting capabilities.
 In this situation, a low contact angle would be the desired outcome.

 Alternatively, we might be developing a waterproof coating for an item of clothing.
 In this case, a high contact angle would be desirable.
 We would alter the coating formulation, and use water droplets to determine which coating was more resistant to wetting.

 The surface tension of a droplet is determined by the interactions between its constituent molecules.
-The molecules in a droplet of liquid are shown in Figure 3.
+The molecules in a droplet of liquid are shown in the figure below.
 In the bulk of the droplet, intermolecular forces act upon a molecule from all sides equally.
 However, at the surface of the droplet, there is an absence of liquid molecules on the external side.

 The molecules at the surface are more strongly bound to each other than the molecules in the bulk, as they are not being pulled from all sides.
 This means that it is more difficult for an object to penetrate the surface than it is for an object to move within the bulk once submerged.

 There are three boundaries to consider when a droplet is in contact with a solid surface: the solid, the liquid, and the vapour (usually air) surrounding them.

 The figure below shows a force diagram of the point at which a droplet edge meets a solid surface.
 The three arrows represent the forces exerted by the surface tensions at three interfaces: liquid-surface, liquid-vapour, and solid-vapour.